 Some of the other 3D printing technologies not represented with Stratasys machines include:

-Stereolithagraphy, SLA, uses a UV curable photopolymer, like Polyjet.
+Stereolithagraphy, Stereolithography, uses a UV curable photopolymer, like Polyjet.
 The difference is that the polymer usually sits in an open tank or vat and is selectively cured.
 UV lasers or projected light is concentrated onto a build tray, and a thin film of the polymer is cured in the desired geometry.
 This process is then repeated on top of the last layer until completion.

 Selective Laser Sintering

 Selective Laser Sintering, SLS, is a process that can be used with a variety of materials from plastics to metals.
-The concept is nearly same as SLA, but instead of a liquid polymer and light, it uses powdered materials and heat.
+The concept is nearly same as Stereolithography, but instead of a liquid polymer and light, it uses powdered materials and heat.
 A build platform is covered with a thin film of the powder, then a laser sinters, or fuses, the powder in the desired area. a new film or layer of powder gets spread across the last and the process is repeasted.

 Binder Jetting utilizes the sweeping process, like Polyjet and normal ink printing, while also using a powdered material like with SLS.
 A binder, or glue, is dispersed on to a thin layer of powder in the desired areas, and then a new layer of powder material is added on top and steps repeated.
 After being jetted, the binder will solidify the powder in place.
 Using Binder Jetting, parts can be made basically out of material that can be made into a powder and react with some sort of liquid binder.